asyncapi/glee/docs/getting-started.md

 ## Application structure

 Glee expects your project to have some files and folders with special names.
-The best way to get started with Glee is using [create-glee-app](https://github.com/asyncapi/create-glee-app), which sets up everything automatically for you.
+The best way to get started with Glee is using [AsyncAPI CLI](https://github.com/asyncapi/cli) by running `asyncapi new glee` cli, which sets up everything automatically for you.

 ```
 ├─ functions          (required)